DogeisCut/Baba-Is-Z/README.md

 As of now, parsing isnt really real, and is more like pattern detection.
 If someone is willing to take a look at the project and implement proper parsing for me, that'd be much appreciated

 Assets were used with permission.
+(Though i probably shouldnt have them all in the repo like that)